1981–82 Dumbarton F.C. season

 Season 1981–82 was the 98th football season in which Dumbarton competed at a Scottish national level, entering the Scottish Football League for the 76th time, the Scottish Cup for the 87th time and the Scottish League Cup for the 35th time.

 Overview

-For the seventh year in a row, Dumbarton played league football in Division 1, and with another new manager in place - Billy Lamont - hopes were high to see if promotion could finally be won.
-Unfortunately, despite a few excellent results, including wins over Hearts, the campaign was a disappointment, and although relegation was never a real threat, an 11th place finish with 35 points was all that was achieved, 26 behind champions Motherwell.
+For the seventh year in a row, Dumbarton played league football in Division 1.
+They started the season with a new manager, Billy Lamont.
+The season included wins over Hearts, and ended with the club in 11th-place with 35 points, 26 behind champions Motherwell.

-In the Scottish Cup, Dumbarton again began well by beating Premier Division opponents, this time Partick Thistle, in the third round but lost out to a powerful Rangers side in the next round.
+In the Scottish Cup, Dumbarton beat Premier Division opponents Partick Thistle in the third round, but lost to Rangers in the next round.

-The League Cup was a bit of a disaster.
-The format reverted to sectional games for qualification to the latter stages, and Dumbarton could only manage two home wins from six games, from what was 'on paper' an easy section.
+The League Cup format reverted to sectional games for qualification to the latter stages, and Dumbarton could only manage two home wins from six games, from what had been expected to be a relatively easy section.